 How can districts and schools measure and document employability skills and other career-ready knowledge students obtain from work-based learning experiences?
 Measuring student learning from work-based learning experiences gives students an opportunity to reflect on their work-based learning experiences and connect the knowledge and skills they’ve learned to future career goals.
 States, schools, and districts can use the data to improve the quality of work-based learning experiences for all students.

-AIR's College and Career Readiness and Success Center has developed a series of five modules divided into five modules which highlight the key decision points to select and develop a work-based learning measure.
+AIR's College and Career Readiness and Success Center has developed a series of five modules which highlight the key decision points to select and develop a work-based learning measure.
 After selecting a measure, subsequent modules support the development of portfolios, rubrics, employer feedback and evaluation, and student self-assessments to assess the quality of work-based learning opportunities

 The modules are designed for a team of committed partners from a number of sectors—secondary and postsecondary education, labor, policy, and business and industry—to select a measure to assess student learning and understand best practices on how to develop that measure.